Best Epson Printers for Sublimation: Which One Fits Your Projects? (2026)

 Do Epson sublimation printers clog easily?

-Converted EcoTanks can clog if unused for more than a few days because sublimation ink dries faster than regular ink.
-Print at least 2 times per week.
+Converted EcoTanks are more likely to clog when they sit unused, especially with sublimation ink.
+A simple habit helps: print a small test page at least twice per week.
 The dedicated F170 has lower clogging risk because its ink is matched to the printhead.
 For fixes, see our unclog sublimation printer guide.

 Why can I not use HP or Canon for sublimation?